notSido/crunch/readme.md

 # crunch
 crunch is an archive tool built on rust. meant to package lots of single files into one comfy package

-you interface with the program via cli, and it can be called using crunch
+you interface with the program via cli, and it can be called using the **crunch** command

 ## Commands